Details and Actions Steps for Community Concern Regarding High School English Language Arts Instructional Materials

 We asked the Community Curriculum Advisory Committee (CCAC) to vet all high school English Language Arts student choice book club selections.
 Our teachers are not using book club titles until they have been thoroughly reviewed through the rigorous CCAC process.

 We have assigned a team of Continuous Improvement Facilitators from various departments (outside of language arts) trained specifically for this type of activity, to lead the work in the CCAC meetings.
-Currently, more than 70 parents, community members, educators, and additional campus representatives including counselors, librarians, instructional coaches, principals/APs are engaged in the vetting process.
-The committee is vetting all 140 book club titles we added to our existing collections, by grade level and unit of study, throughout the fall and spring semester.
+Currently, more than 200 parents, community members, educators, and additional campus representatives including counselors, librarians, instructional coaches, principals/APs are engaged in the vetting process.
+Each volunteer chose whether or not to participate with each review cycle resulting in a different group of volunteers for each review cycle.
+The committee is vetting all 140 book club titles added to our existing collections, by grade level and unit of study, throughout the fall and spring semester.
 The vetting process encompasses reading each title, discussing in small groups, assessing each book based on specific criteria, and making recommendations to keep, remove, or pull a title pending further review.

 The CCAC page has a detailed set of review cycle summaries and recommendations.
-We completed the review of 30 book titles through this process.
+We have completed seven cycles and are currently working through the eighth.
+We have completed the review of 105 book titles through this process.
 Those details are posted on our CCAC webpage, as will the results of additional review cycles.

 What are the next steps?

-We will continue the vetting cycles of book titles throughout the spring semester.
 The Board formed a policy committee as part of a comprehensive review of the district’s policies.
 Policy concerning curriculum adoption is included in this districtwide review.
 The administration will bring policy proposals through this subcommittee of the Board before a recommendation is brought to the entire Board.
-After listening to the concerns from our community, our administrators are currently working on drafting verbiage for board policy prohibiting the purchase of inappropriate literature for the assigned ages.
+After listening to the concerns from our community, our administrators are currently working on drafting verbiage for board policy providing additional guidance for the selection of instructional resources including books for the assigned courses.
 As part of this policy review process, the district will continue to meet with stakeholder groups to shape possible revisions.
 In the case of curriculum adoption, this will include the CCAC.

 What is the district doing as a result of concerning discourse amongst community members and this issue of books and instructional materials?